liufengyun/stoic/README.md

 A **capability** is a term of type `E`.
 The **base type** is represented as `B`.

-An **effect-closed typing environment** is a subset of the ordinary typing environment, which particularly excludes variables of ordinary function types, variables of capability types and so on.
-Different systems may differ in details about what types can be kept in the *effect-closed typing environment*, though they must all be *effect-safe*.
-Note that the effect-closed typing environment may contain variables of ill types (un-inhabitable), such as `All X.X`, `B -> E` and so on.
-These ill types doesn't pose a problem, as from absurdity everything follows(ex falso quodlibet).
+A **pure environment** is a subset of the ordinary typing environment, which particularly excludes variables of ordinary function types, variables of capability types and so on.
+Different systems may differ in details about what types can be kept in the *pure environment*, though they must all be *effect-safe*.
+Note that the pure environment may contain variables of ill types (un-inhabitable), such as `All X.X`, `B -> E` and so on.
+These ill types doesn't pose a problem, as from absurdity everything follows (*ex falso quodlibet*).

-An **effect-closed term abstraction** is a term abstraction that can be typed in *effect-closed typing environment*.
+An **effect-closed term abstraction** is a term abstraction that can be typed in *pure environment*.
 Its type is represented by `A -> B`.

-An **effect-closed type abstraction** is a term that can be typed in *effect-closed typing environment*.
+An **effect-closed type abstraction** is a term that can be typed in *pure environment*.
 Its type is represented by `All_Closed X.T`.

 An **ordinary term abstraction** is a term abstraction which can capture anything in the lexical scope.
 Its type is represented by `A